Blosc/c-blosc2/README.rst

 C-Blosc2 is not like other compressors: it should rather be called a meta-compressor.
 This is so because it can use different codecs (libraries that can reduce the size of inputs) and filters (libraries that generally improve compression ratio).
 At the same time, it can also be called a compressor because it makes an actual use of the several codecs and filters, so it can actually work like so.

-Currently C-Blosc2 comes with support of BloscLZ, a compressor heavily based on `FastLZ <http://fastlz.org/>`_, `LZ4 and LZ4HC <https://github.com/lz4/lz4>`_, `Zstd <https://github.com/facebook/zstd>`_, and `Zlib, via zlib-ng: <https://github.com/zlib-ng/zlib-ng>`_, as well as a highly optimized (it can use SSE2, AVX2, NEON or ALTIVEC instructions, if available) shuffle and bitshuffle filters (for info on how shuffling works, see slide 17 of http://www.slideshare.net/PyData/blosc-py-data-2014).
+Currently C-Blosc2 comes with support of BloscLZ, a compressor heavily based on `FastLZ <https://ariya.github.io/FastLZ/>`_, `LZ4 and LZ4HC <https://github.com/lz4/lz4>`_, `Zstandard <https://github.com/facebook/zstd>`_, and `Zlib, via zlib-ng: <https://github.com/zlib-ng/zlib-ng>`_, as well as a highly optimized (it can use SSE2, AVX2, NEON or ALTIVEC instructions, if available) shuffle and bitshuffle filters (for info on how shuffling works, see slide 17 of https://www.slideshare.net/PyData/blosc-py-data-2014).

 Blosc is in charge of coordinating the codecs and filters so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available) automatically.
 That makes that every codec and filter